pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a new line below which broadcasts the "move" message to update the x- and y-position of the `Hover` sprite.
+Add a new line below which broadcasts the "move" message.

 {{< learner-task-help >}}